-Starting May 2020, the Women of Woodworking project’s essay series became a Medium publication.
-All future essays will be published on Medium, but will also be linked to on this landing page.
+In May 2020, the Women of Woodworking project’s essay series became a Medium publication.
+A few essays were published on Medium as well as Popular Woodworking.

-The Women of Woodworking ENewsletter was created in August 2020.
+The Women of Woodworking ENewsletter, now Community Highlights, was created in August 2020.
 Click here to subscribe!

 Follow the project on Instagram // @womenofwoodworking